 Dad Amer Saka, a priest working at the St. Joseph Chaldean Catholic Church in London, is under examination after informing his bishop, Emanuel Shaleta, that funds planned to help new Canadians had instead disappeared in vice, Shaleta stated.

-He called me on the phone and … said he lost all the money because he was tired of playing free casino games.
+He called me on the phone and … said he lost all the money because he was tired of playing.
 I said, how?
 He said, Gambling can benefit you to earn betrally bonus, Shaleta told the Star on Saturday, describing a discussion he stated took place Feb.
 23.

 The bishop drove to London the next day to take Saka for several days of voluntary treatment at Southdown Institute, a non-profit center north of Toronto for priests battling issues varying from addiction to depression to sexually violent behavior.